jexxa-projects/JexxaTutorials/TimeService/README-FlowOfControl.md

 ```
 Now, we know following parts of our application:

-*   Used `Driving Adapter`: `RESTfulRPCAdapter` and `JMXAdapter`
+*   Used `Driving Adapter`: `RESTfulRPCAdapter` and `JMSAdapter`
-*   Used `Inbound Port`: `TimeService`
+*   Used `Inbound Port`: `TimeService`, and `BoundedContext` which is provided by Jexxa

 Please note that frameworks such as Spring or J2EE allow to hide this step because it is seen as boilerplate code.
-You will see that
-this is true to a certain extent if you check Jexxa's tutorials.
-Especially the main-class which includes this step is quite similar.
+You will see that this is true to a certain extent if you check Jexxa's tutorials.
+Especially the main-class which
+includes this step is quite similar.
 Anyway, please remember the quote `code is written once but read many times`.
-Since the main-class represents our starting point and
+Since the main-class represents our starting point and greatly simplifies the navigation through the application, it
-greatly simplifies the navigation through the application, it is worth the effort.
+is worth the effort.

 Based on this source code we can navigate into two different directions using some hotkeys of our IDE.
-Either we dive deep into a concrete
+Either we dive
+deep into a concrete `Driving Adapter` such as `RESTfulRPCAdapter`.
-`Driving Adapter` such as `RESTfulRPCAdapter`.
-Or we follow direction `Inbound Port` &rarr; `Outbound Port` by selecting `TimeService` and enter
-the application core.
+Or we follow direction `Inbound Port` &rarr; `Outbound Port` by selecting `TimeService` and enter the application core.

 ### Enter the application core ###